SlipperyJ/spaceport/README.md

 As a spaceport traffic controller
 So the system is consistent and correctly reports spaceship status and location
-I want to ensure a released spaceship cannot release and cannot be in a spaceport

-As a spaceport traffic controller
-So the system is consistent and correctly reports spaceship status and location
 I want to ensure a docked spaceship cannot dock and must be in a spaceport

 As a spaceport traffic controller